Kong/docs.konghq.com/app/_src/gateway/production/sizing-guidelines.md

 configuration.

-The `queue.max_entries` configuration parameter determines how many entries can be waiting for transmission on a given queue.
+The `queue.max_entries` configuration parameter determines how many entries can be waiting for transmission in a given queue.
 Once this limit is reached, the oldest entry is removed when a new entry is enqueued.
 While it is not possible to precisely predict how much memory a single queue entry will occupy for a given plugin and in a